-At Pearl Women’s Center in Portland, we understand choosing the best contraception method for your lifestyle can be a daunting task.
-Our practitioners are experts in all methods of birth control and consider helping you navigate this often confusing area of medicine a top priority.
-Some important considerations for most women include safety, convenience, affordability, effectiveness and future pregnancy plans.
+At Pearl Women’s Center in Portland, Oregon, we understand choosing the best contraception method for your lifestyle can be a daunting task.
+Our practitioners are experts in all methods of birth control.
+Helping you navigate this often confusing area of medicine is a top priority among our gynecology providers.
+Some important contraception considerations for most women include safety, convenience, affordability, effectiveness and future pregnancy plans.

-While your practitioner can help you understand the pros and cons of all methods of birth control during your consultation at our Portland practice, knowing your options in advance will make it easier for you to ask the right questions.
-Options include:
+While your practitioner can help you understand the pros and cons of all methods of birth control during your consultation at our Portland gynecology practice, knowing your options for contraception in advance will make it easier for you to ask the right questions.

-- Birth Control Pills are a safe, convenient and effective form of birth control.
-Most must be taken daily.
+Birth Control Pills are a safe, convenient and effective form of contraception.
+Most birth control pills must be taken daily.
 Many brands offer added benefits like reducing menstrual cramps, lightening periods and even reducing acne.
-Most oral contraceptive pills contain a combination of estrogen and progesterone, 2 hormones used to prevent ovulation and regulate menstrual cycles.
+Most oral contraceptive pills contain a combination of estrogen and progesterone, two hormones used to prevent ovulation and regulate menstrual cycles.

-- Depo-Provera is an injection of a hormone that prevents pregnancy for up to 3 months.
-It is safe, effective and particularly convenient for women who do not want to take a daily pill.
-The medication used is progesterone only, and can be administered to women who cannot take estrogen.
+Depo-Provera is an injection of a hormone that prevents pregnancy for up to 3 months.
+It is safe, effective and particularly convenient for women who do not want to take a daily pill for effective contraception.
+The medication used is progesterone only and can be administered to women who cannot take estrogen.

-- IUD, short for intrauterine device, is a small T-shaped device inserted into the uterus to prevent pregnancies.
+IUD (intrauterine device) is a small T-shaped device inserted into the uterus to prevent pregnancy.
 Unlike the IUDs used in the 1970s, today’s new generation of IUDs includes small, safe and highly effective devices.
 Pearl Women’s Center recommends the Liletta IUD for most patients, a 4+ year progesterone IUD that has high contraceptive efficacy while limiting or even eliminating the menstrual cycle.
-We also offer ParaGard® IUD, a hormone-free device which is effective for 12 years, and the Mirena® IUD, which is effective for 5 years and is similar to Liletta.
+We also offer ParaGard® IUD, a hormone-free device which offers effective contraception for 12 years, and the Mirena® IUD, which is effective for 5 years and is similar to Liletta.
 Both Paraguard and Mirena are 2 of the least expensive and longest lasting forms of birth control available today.

 Permanent sterilization is currently the second most prevalent form of birth control used by American women.
 The most common method of permanent sterilization is laparoscopic tubal sterilization, a surgical procedure that closes the fallopian tubes preventing sperm from being able to fertilize the egg.

-For women who feel that these microinserts have created issues or health problems, Dr. Rosenfield offers surgical removal of the devices using laparoscopic surgery.
+For women who feel that these micro-inserts have created issues or health problems, Dr. Richard Rosenfield and Dr. Shanti Mohling offer surgical removal of the devices using laparoscopic surgery.